 The current economic climate.
 The outlook for the next 2-3 years.
 Look at broad economic indicators and consumer trends.

 Consider Operations.
 Operations are a critical factor in determining your brand's Menu Strategy.
 How about drive-thru?
 Curbside?

 Delivery?
-Be sure your menu items can be executed easily and consistently for off-premise, which has surged in recent years.
+Be sure your menu items can be executed easily and consistently for off-premie, which has surged due to COVID-19.
 These and other key operational factors must be considered prior to developing a new Menu Strategy.